hkfrei/alpinePassMap/README.md

 ```
 git clone git@github.com:hkfrei/PassCyclingPlaner.git
 ```
-After that, you should enter the newly created directory by typing...
+After that, you should have a new directory named "PassCyclingPlaner".
+Enter it by typing...
-`cd theNewDir` where 'theNewDir' is the directory you cloned the repo in.
+`cd PassCyclingPlaner`.

 ### Prerequisites